teamradish/TRTwitchPlaysBot/Wiki/Adding-ConsolesInputs.md

 If you noticed, the only difference between the opposing directions on each axis is the maximum axis value.
 If a user inputs "up50%", the normalized value will be -0.5 (halfway up), whereas "down75%" will have a normalized value of 0.75 (3/4 down).
 You don't have to strictly follow this model for defining axes, but it's highly recommended, as most game controllers work this way.

-Similarly to the "a" button, we don't need to care about the button value since the input is an axis and won't use it.
-If the max axis percent was less than 100, we would, since the axis can act as a button above that threshold, and we don't want it to interfere with existing buttons.
+Similarly to the "a" button, we don't need to care about the button value since the input type is Axis and won't use it.
+If the max axis percent is less than 100, then we should care since the axis can act as a button above that threshold, and we don't want it to interfere with an existing button with a button value of 0.

 ## Removing inputs
 Our "newconsole" is coming along!
 It's got an "a" button and a full analog stick with "up", "down", "left", and "right" inputs available.
 However, what if we no longer want the "a" button so we can replace it with something else?